 Comments Off on 2013 Buick Enclave and Verano Turbo Deliver Style and Power

 There was once a time when Buick was synonymous with stodginess—an aging automotive brand out of touch with contemporary luxury car buyers.
 Then came the Buick Enclave for 2008 model year, a premium mid-size crossover that gave birth to a more exciting, redesigned Buick, providing styling cues that today’s luxury customers demand.
 So has been the theme of recent Buick entries and revivals, including its latest premium compact entrant, the Buick Verano.
 And for 2013 model year, Buick has made notable improvements to both Verano and Enclave.

-Over the years, however, General Motors has often tried to be a trailblazer (no pun intended) in new vehicle design and development.
+Over the years, General Motors has often tried to be a trailblazer (no pun intended) in new vehicle design and development.
 Many of these vehicles failed, but we believe GM deserves a tremendous amount of credit for trying where other companies did not have the creative thought or resources to make a "segment breaking" product.
-Here are some examples…

 Buick is in the midst of an identity crisis.
 According to GM executives, the average age of a Buick buyer is 64 years old and they aren't getting any younger.
 With Gen Y kids being the biggest group of consumers behind the Baby Boomers, how can Buick move from grandparents to grandchildren?
 The 2011 Buick Regal is the answer.

 Buick's new Regal is a worthy entry in a competitive market.
 With Buick's aim of taking on Lexus and Acura (leaving Cadillac to go for the German luxury brands), Regal should be on your shopping list.
 Dynamically more entertaining than Lexus or Acura, Regal's interior lives up to its premium promise.